ahmadirfanx/auth-fullstack-app/backend/README.md

 # :rocket: Nest.js Backend Server

-Welcome to the JWT Nest.js Backend project!
+Welcome to the Nest.js Auth Backend App!
 This repository contains the backend code for a Nest.js application using JWT (JSON Web Tokens) for authentication.

 ## :file_folder: Folder Structure